Danito-101/Cybersecurity-profile-portfolio.github.io/index.md

 **SUMMARY**

-I am a motivated system administrator aiming for a position in your organization, where I can utilize my expertise in Unix tools, Linux administration skills, security policy, Network security and organizational risk management.
+I am a motivated system support engineer aiming for a position in your organization, where I can utilize my expertise in Unix tools, Linux administration skills, security policy, Network security and organizational risk management.

 **SKILLS & ABILITIES**